Please check this page regularly prior to commencing School in September. This page will be updated regularly as information is made available

 - Select the End Time of your booking and fill in the rest of the details including your name under Audience.

 This account can also be used to view bookings within the School of Medicine Building.
-If you wish to book the lecture theatre(s) for your student group activities, please consult the Room Booking System first to check the availability of the space and then complete the Room Booking Form.
+If you wish to book the lecture theatre(s) for your student group activities, please consult the Room Booking System first to check the availability of the space, then complete the Single Room Request Form or the Conferences and Special Events Request Form depending upon the type of event.

 *When using a group room, please ensure you follow the process to avoid using the space when it has been booked for curriculum or an event.